DynamicProgramr/DynamicProgramr/README.md

 - Whip up some Python code and dabble in some AI.
 - Get my hands ‘dirty’ building an IoT proof-of-concept device with an Arduino or Raspberry Pi board.
 - Fill my brain with the latest technologies with classes from Udemy, Udacity, or another online training site.
-- Spend some time working out or at the beach with a cold brew. :simple-smile:
+- Spend some time working out or at the beach with a cold brew. :simple_smile:

 I should also mention that I am a guru with WordPress.
 I have built my fair share of custom themes, plugins and widgets for WordPress.